Ulmus minor 'Hoersholmiensis': Notable trees

 Six 'Hoersholm', grafted on wych stock and planted in 1932, grow on the edge of Kurjenkaivonkenttä square, Turku, Finland, the largest 16 m tall with bole girth of 232 cm (2020).
 The Finnish champion, felled in 2020, also grew there, with a circumference of 240 cm at breast height (1991).
 The only known UK specimens (2025) are a large old dome-shaped tree by Birmingham New Road, on the edge of Silver Jubilee Park, Coseley, perhaps supplied by nearby Handsworth Nurseries, and a younger one overlooking Allenvale Cemetery, Aberdeen, the sole survivor of a stand of six.

+Putative specimen

+An old elm (bole girth 4.2 m) with 'Hoersholm'-like leaves, at the Armagh St Bridge entrance to Hagley Park, Christchurch, appears on the New Zealand Tree Register as a conjectured specimen.